 Packing may be one of the most straightforward concepts, but it is initially hard to apply.
 Don’t panic!
 We have had a month’s worth of clothing for a weekend trip.
 The fear of not having the right outfit is often why half our suitcase never gets touched.
 If we are checking bags, then we aren’t as sustainable as we could be.
 So let’s talk about what to pack and how.

 The suitcase is where we can really go after the idea of minimalism.
 Chuck your full-blown suitcase and go for a carry-on.
 Depending on whether you are going across seas for weeks or just to another state is important to understand when thinking about size.
-Smaller trips are when you can use something like using a duffel bag as a carry-on aside from your backpack, which can be a good idea.
+Smaller trips are when you can use something like using a duffel bag as a carry-on aside from your backpack.

 Either Way, Consider These Tips and Tricks